Introduction:

 sudo apt-get install php5-fpm

-program does a really good job at installing the applications and their dependencies and registering the executables with your environment’s PATH
+The apt-get program does a really good job at installing the applications and their dependencies and registering the executables with your environment’s PATH — This means that as soon as the package is installed, you can use it from the command line.

 To manually start the server type

-sudo /etc/init.d/nginx
+sudo /etc/init.d/nginxstart

 Move your command prompt to the NGINX directory